brorarangers/brorarangers.github.io/_posts/2016-07-07-training-update.md

 Great to see Zander Sutherland back in full training, although Gavin Morrison was confined to running and exercise duties.

-Speaking in a break from his goalkeeping duties, Joe Malin paid tribute to his team mates. " It was hard on the lads facing Forfar and Inverness as our first brace of preseason friendlies.
+Speaking in a break from his goalkeeping duties, Joe Malin paid tribute to his team mates.
+"It was hard on the lads facing Forfar and Inverness as our first brace of pre-season friendlies.
 All credit to them as most of them had to play 90 minutes".

 When asked about his knee he acknowledged that he still feels it a little when kicking but it continues to improve and he's looking forward to the start of the season.